Luxury Suites Amsterdam – Luxury canal-side suites near buzzy Nieuwmarkt square.

 Luxury Suites Amsterdam – Local Transport

-- Walking: The Red Light District, Medieval Centre, Rembrandt House, and the historic canal ring are all within easy walking distance.
+- Walking: The Red Light District, Medieval Center, Rembrandt House, and the historic canal ring are all within easy walking distance.
 Walkable to the Dutch Resistance museum and the Museum Quarter.

 - Metro and Tram: The nearest metro stop is Nieuwmarkt (5-minute walk), while the nearest tram stop is Waterlooplein (6-minute walk).